Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Object/Technology.md

 - first iterations simply have a nucleation point, often a bit of silicates, on the bottom and marking on the side to measure, but as they become more precise, the shape of the glass and it volume, and temperature are taken into account and use to measure the atmospheric pressure, direction, intensity, and other properties of the storm
 ## [[Stormcaller]]
 ## [[Pressurepipe]]
-a pipe that is bound to the [Sign of Winds], creating a constant pressure differential that fores air through it, this differential can be moved or shaped with bindings
+a pipe that is bound to the [[Sign of Winds]], creating a constant pressure differential that forces air through it, this differential can be moved or shaped with inclusion of topological bindings
 ## [[Crystalarium]]
 a class of machines that are designed to grow any repeating lattice structure such as crystals and proteins at the atomic level, you can put an already formed crystal and make it bigger or seed a new crystal, the crystal seed can be made of most material which will give varying qualities of crystal, uses [[Liquid sharpening]], a vacuum chamber, and [[Phase Crystal]](s) to control and optimize lattice growth
 ## [[Alkahest]]